LEE & SUESIE HEMPFLING. PRO SE

 21 See letter from Jeffrey P. Handler Clerk of the Court of Appeals Division Two dated July 21, 2104:

 22 As the docket indicates the Superior Court did not even recognize the counsel for the majority of the defendants as having properly appeared.
-Both the Appeals and Supreme Courts likewise did not recognize the counsel for the majority of defendants as properly appearing and no defendant appeared in either higher court to defend any Special
+Both the Appeals and Supreme Courts likewise did not recognize the counsel for the majority of defendants as properly appearing and no defendant appeared in either higher court to defend any Special Action pleadings.

 23 Lynn Hurley letter Tue 7/30/2013 8:30 AM

 24 Letter Pinal County Attorney Office July 10, 2013

 27 Stanford email response Mon, 9 Feb 2015 17:39:38 -0700